-Previously on this blog, I’ve argued that truth is a property of reflections on or about the world–of statements, arguments, even works of art.
+Since graduate school at least, I’ve believed (and occasionally argued) that truth is best thought of as a property of reflections on or about the world–a characteristic of statements, arguments, or even works of art.
 This is hardly an original claim: Ludwig Wittgenstein, W.V.O.
-Quine, and many others have long since made more specific and eloquent arguments for this notion (or one like it) than I will ever make.
+Quine, and many others have made more eloquent arguments for this notion than I ever will.
 Still, the idea is central to my own thinking about how our efforts to use language can both illuminate and obfuscate.
 So it’s worth reflecting on it a bit.

 Working under this definition, I don’t think it can reasonably be disputed that some statements, propositions, sentences, etc. are true and that others are untrue: some statements help us make sense of how things really are; some don’t.
 And it’s a short leap from there to say that there are truths and untruths.

-This is such an important point that it’s worth dwelling on a bit.
+This is such an important point that it’s worth dwelling on it a bit.

 No matter how good your measure of a thing may be, it is still not the thing itself.
 And there are always other ways to measure the same thing, some of which may be as accurate as yours–or more accurate for different purposes, or less accurate but more appropriate for a given audience, etc. To claim that your measure, your account, your accurate version of events is THE truth rather than one truth among a possible multitude gains you nothing, from an epistemic perspective, and may well foreclose the opportunity to see the thing more fully and in a variety of different lights.